The 3 Colors You Hate Most + The Right Way to Use Them

 Coming in at a close second was brown.
 And just to fill you in on my feelings, brown is the color I’m most likely to use when I decorate.
 I get the notion that most naysayers think it’s dark, masculine and often associated with being muddy.
 Well, um, just don’t use a dark, muddy shade of brown; instead, shoot for elegant, neutral and classic.

-In the dining room above by Jonathan Berger from House Beautiful, there’s no sign of the color being dark.
+In the dining room below by Jonathan Berger from House Beautiful, there’s no sign of the color being dark.
 Instead, it serves as a mediator between the femme pinks and the boyish blues.
-Next, a living room by David DeMattel proves that the right brown, when paired with neutrals, can be classic and elegant with no cliched association to hyper-masculinity.
-Last, I used a brown in a master bedroom as a backdrop for layering grays and burnt oranges, resulting in an earth-tone-fest that was both sleepy and sexy.
+Next, a living room by David DeMattei proves that the right brown, when paired with neutrals, can be classic and elegant with no cliched association with hyper-masculinity.
+Last, I used a brown in a main bedroom as a backdrop for layering grays and burnt oranges, resulting in an earth-tone-fest that was both sleepy and sexy.

 The first image, a living room by designer Christina Murphy, shows how lime can be bold and dominant but toned down with tons of white.
 Next, a sunroom by designer Andrew Flesher sports layered limes seen in upholstery; the different tones placed next to one another seem to make them less lime-y and more mossy.
 Last, a kitchen by Jonathan Adler shows that just a few small bursts of graphic lime-green prints can instantly add pizazz to an otherwise calm, white-and-silver color scheme.